-NTU’s estate comprises over 240 hectares of land across our three campuses ranging from city centre to farmland.
-Find out about our ecological projects, including one of the regions largest green roofs.
+NTU’s estate comprises over 240 hectares of land across our four campuses ranging from city centre to farmland.
+Find out about our ecological projects, including one of the region's largest green roofs.

 The NTU animal unit houses over 200 animals from 61 species, providing the ideal environment for the study of companion animals, reptiles, birds, fish and other small animals.

 NTU registered as a Tree Charter Branch to show our commitment to supporting the principles of the Charter, which aims to secure the future of trees for wildlife and for people.
 Its launch marks 800 years since the 1217 Charter of the Forest and draws on tree stories shared by over 600,000 people.
 Individuals can sign here - a tree is planted for each signature!
-We are currently planning new woodlands on Brackenhurst campus, so get in touch if you fancy planting some trees.
+We recently planted new woodlands on Brackenhurst campus, you can read a blog post about it here.